kubescape/kubescape/docs/roadmap.md

 * ##### Integrate with other Kubernetes CLI tools
   Use Kubescape as a YAML validator for `kubectl` and others.
 * ##### Kubernetes audit log integration
-  Connect Kubescape to audit log stream to enable it to produce more contextual security information based on how the API service is used.
+  Connect Kubescape to the audit log stream to enable it to produce more contextual security information based on how the API service is used.
 * ##### TUI for Kubescape
   Interactive terminal based user interface which helps to analyze and fix issues
 * ##### Scanning images with GO for vulnerabilities